artslimedev/cookbook/README.md

 - **TypeScript** ensures fewer bugs and stronger collaboration through clearer contracts.
 - **Supabase** cuts down on boilerplate for auth, DB, and file storage — and it works seamlessly with PostgreSQL.
 - **Tailwind + ShadCN** means pixel-perfect design, fast iteration, and a professional look with minimal custom CSS.

 ---

-## 🚧 Current Status

-Cookbook is still under early development.
-The UI is being styled using Tailwind and ShadCN, and the structure for authentication and recipe storage via Supabase/PostgreSQL is in progress.

----

-## 🔮 Planned Features

-- 🔐 User authentication via Supabase
-- 🧾 Add and edit personal recipes
-- 🔍 Full-text search
-- 🏷️ Filter by categories
-- 📚 Support for complex recipes (e.g., multi-part ingredients)
-- 📱 Native iOS app using React Native or Flutter (TBD)
-- 🧠 GoLang backend for optimized APIs (future)

----